Legal Help for Same Sex Couples in Texas Family Court

 Adoption – Child Custody – Cohabitation Agreements & Property Division

 Family law is dynamic and changing, particularly in the past five years as state after state has seen fit to provide the same level of protection to gay and lesbian couples as they provide to heterosexual couples.
 While that is not currently the case in Texas, gay and lesbian couples do have an increasing amount of access to Texas family courts.

-At the Dallas-Fort Worth, McKinney and Houston law offices of Johnson, Loyd & Schmitz our family law attorneys work with gay and lesbian couples on a wide range of family law issues, including:
+At the Dallas-Fort Worth, McKinney and Atlanta law offices of Johnson, Loyd & Schmitz our family law attorneys work with gay and lesbian couples on a wide range of family law issues, including:

 - Adoption of a child together or of your partner’s child

 - Child custody of a child you both parented, at the time a relationship ends

 - Child custody if a former partner is trying to deny your parental rights on the grounds of homosexuality

 - Drafting of cohabitation agreements for couples planning to join households

 - Property division at the end of a relationship